-Exceptions to Energy Report Requirements: Alternative documentation (other than an energy report) is acceptable in the following circumstances.
+Exceptions to Energy Report Requirements: Energy reports are not required in certain circumstances.
+Alternative documentation (other than an energy report) is acceptable in the following circumstances:

 Payoff of PACE loans – Documentation must show that the funds are used solely to pay off the PACE loan obtained for energy improvements on the subject property.

-All mortgage loans with energy improvement features require an appraisal based on an interior and exterior property inspection and must be completed on the appropriate form depending on the property type.
-When the mortgage is being delivered prior to the completion of the energy improvements, appraisers must determine the “as completed” value of the property subject to the energy improvements being completed.
+All HomeStyle Energy loans require an appraisal based on an interior and exterior property inspection and must be completed on the appropriate form depending on the property type.
+When the loan is being delivered prior to the completion of the energy-related improvements, appraisers must determine the “as completed” value of the property subject to the improvements being completed.
 A certification of completion is required when the mortgage is delivered prior to the completion of the improvements.
 For requirements related to the certification of completion, see B4-1.2-03, Requirements for Postponed Improvements.

 The lender is responsible for

-managing the escrow account in which improvement funds are held, and
+managing the completion escrow account in which improvement funds are held, and

-monitoring the completion of the energy improvement work.
+monitoring the completion of the HomeStyle Energy improvement work.

-See the requirements related to the energy improvement feature in B4-1.2-03, Requirements for Postponed Improvements.
+See the requirements related to the energy-related improvement feature in B4-1.2-03, Requirements for Postponed Improvements.

-The lender must maintain a copy of all of the documentation in the individual mortgage file that supports the energy improvement work, such as the energy report, “as completed” appraisal, home improvement contract, certification of completion, and title insurance endorsements or updates (if applicable).
+The lender must maintain a copy of all of the documentation in the individual loan file that supports the energy-related improvement work, such as the energy report, “as completed” appraisal, home improvement contract, certification of completion, and title insurance endorsements or updates (if applicable).

-Fannie Mae will credit the lender a $500 LLPA for mortgage loans that financed energy improvements on existing properties.
+Fannie Mae will credit the lender a $500 LLPA for loans with financed energy-related improvements on existing properties.
 See the Loan-Level Price Adjustment (LLPA) Matrix.

-When delivering a mortgage loan with financed energy improvements, the lender must include SFC 375 as part of the delivery information.
+When delivering a mortgage loan with financed energy-related improvements, the lender must include SFC 375 as part of the delivery information.
 Lenders will not receive the $500 LLPA credit without delivery of SFC 375.
-See the list of Special Feature Codes on Fannie Mae's website.

 The table below provides references to the Announcements that have been issued that are related to this topic.